niallkennedy/twitter-cards-php/README.md

 The Twitter_Cards PHP class helps you build Twitter Card markup for your website.
 Build a summary or photo card, set the appropriate attributes, and build `<meta>` elements suitable for output inside your (x)HTML document `<head>`.

-Note: As of November 2012 Twitter Card display on Twitter.com or its applications requires [whitelisting domains](https://dev.twitter.com/form/participate-twitter-cards "request Twitter Card domain whitelist inclusion").
+Note: As of April 2013 Twitter Card display on Twitter.com or its applications requires [whitelisting domains](https://dev.twitter.com/form/participate-twitter-cards "request Twitter Card domain whitelist inclusion").

+This PHP does not currently support the new properties of [gallery](https://dev.twitter.com/docs/cards/types/gallery-card "Twitter gallery card") (image[0-3]), [app](https://dev.twitter.com/docs/cards/types/app-card "Twitter app card") (Apple App Store and Google Play app IDs), or [product](https://dev.twitter.com/docs/cards/types/product-card "Twitter product card") (data[1|2],label[1|2]).

 Test your markup and/or URLs using in the [Twitter Card preview tool](https://dev.twitter.com/docs/cards/preview).